 Business Setup in Indonesia: 3 Key Considerations

 Table of Content

-Many global investors are still actively looking to invest in Indonesia in 2021.
+Many global investors are still actively looking to setting up a business in Indonesia.
 As the largest economy in Southeast Asia, Indonesia is also the 10th largest economy in the world based on its purchasing power parity.
-In 2019, Indonesia’s economic growth reached 5.2%.
+In 2022, Indonesia’s economic growth reached 5.3%.
 Furthermore, its annual headline inflation has remained at less than 3.9% (3.2% in 2020) for the past four years and will continue until 2024.

-On top of that, the prospering economy that makes Indonesia an investment haven is due to other main factors such as the dynamic tourism, abundant agricultural products for exports, booming manufacturing sector, and ever-advancing technology.
-If you think this is the right time for a business setup in Indonesia, here are the three important things you need to consider.
+Business Setup in Indonesia: 3 Key Considerations